A Storyist project can contain text files (manuscript, scripts, notes), story sheets, and images. You can easily create a new project as follows:

 To apply a style to all paragraphs formatted in a given style:

-All text having the original style is reformatted with the replacement style.
+All text having the original style is reformatted with in the replacement style.

 To edit a style: